termux/termux-packages/README.md

 Build environment using Docker
 ==============================
-A Docker container configured for building images can be downloaded an run with:
+A Docker container configured for building images can be downloaded and run with:

     ./scripts/run-docker.sh

-This will set you up with a interactive prompt in a container, where this source folder is mounted as the /root/termux-packages data volume, so changes are kept in sync between the host and the container when trying things out before committing.
+This will set you up with a interactive prompt in a container, where this source folder is mounted as the /root/termux-packages data volume, so changes are kept in sync between the host and the container when trying things out before committing, and built deb files will be available on the host in the `debs/` directory just as when building on the host.

-The build output folder is mounted to $HOME/termux, so deb files can be found in
-$HOME/termux/_deb on the host for trying them out on a device or emulator.
+Build commands can be given to be executed in the docker container directly:

+    ./scripts/run-docker.sh ./build-package.sh libandroid-support

+will launch the docker container, execute the `./build-package.sh libandroid-support` command inside it and afterwards return you to the host prompt, with the newly built deb in `debs/` to try out.

 Building a package